Feddane/Storyland/README.md

 # Storyland android app
 Storyland is an interactive mobile application designed to provide a delightful and educational storytelling experience for children of all ages.
-It aims to inspire young minds and foster a love for reading and storytelling.
+It aims to